Quadirreed/BootCamp/Lessons/12-Cloud-Security/1/StudentGuide.md

 - Destination: We can choose between Any, IP address(s), VirtualNetwork, or an application security group.
 We'll choose **VirtualNetwork**.
 	- Note that _if_ you wanted to send traffic to a specific machine, you would enter its _internal_ IP address here.

-- Destination Port Ranges: RDP uses port `3389`, so we will specify this port.
+- Service: We can choose the protocol RDP

-- Protocol: We can choose TCP, UDP, ICMP or Any to block RDP.
-In the image above, **Any** was chose.
+- Destination Port Ranges: RDP uses port `3389`, so this will automatically be selected.

-  - RDP listens using both UDP and TCP, so 'Any' is the best option here.
+- Protocol: We can choose TCP, UDP, ICMP.
+In the image above, **TCP** was automatically chosen when we selected RDP.

 - Action: Firewall rules are either denying traffic or allowing traffic.
 Here, we are going to choose **Allow**.